Sacagawea: Death

 In February 1813, a few months after Luttig's journal entry, 15 men were killed in a Native attack on Fort Lisa, which was then located at the mouth of the Bighorn River.
 John Luttig, as well as Sacagawea's infant daughter, were among the survivors.
 Charbonneau was mistakenly thought to have been killed at this time, but he apparently lived to at least age 76.
 He had signed over formal custody of his son to William Clark in 1813.

 As further proof that Sacagawea died in 1812, Butterfield writes:

 An adoption document made in the Orphans Court Records in St. Louis, Missouri, states, 'On August 11, 1813, William Clark became the guardian of Tousant Charbonneau, a boy about ten years, and Lizette Charbonneau, a girl about one year old.'
 For a Missouri State Court at the time, to designate a child as orphaned and to allow an adoption, both parents had to be confirmed dead in court papers.

 The last recorded document referring to Sacagawea's life appears in William Clark's original notes written between 1825 and 1826.
 He lists the names of each of the expedition members and their last known whereabouts.
 For Sacagawea, he writes, "Se car ja we au— Dead."

-Some oral traditions relate that, rather than dying in 1812, Sacagawea left her husband Charbonneau, crossed the Great Plains, and married into a Comanche tribe.
-She is said to have left Charbonneau in St. Louis around 1810 and wandered through Kansas, Oklahoma, and possibly Texas, settling with the Comanche and marrying a man named Jerk Meat and having children with him.
-She was said to have returned to the Shoshone in 1860 in Wyoming, where she died in 1884.
-However there is no independent evidence supporting this tale.